What is cord blood?

 Why is cord blood important?

-This blood is found to be rich source of stem cells and is currently used as an alternative to bone marrow in treating a number of life threatening diseases.
+This blood is found to be rich source of stem cells and is currently used as an alternative to bone marrow in treating more than 80 life-threatening diseases.

 How much does it cost?

 It is free to donate your cord blood to the Texas Cord Blood Bank (TCBB).